SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 Note that the value is checked in relation to the current server time.
 In most cases, this should not be an issue.
-However, be aware that using `FUTURE` in Events and entity states may cause validation errors upon playing historical Events in future.
-However, that is not the case with Commands.
+However, be aware that using `FUTURE` in Events and entity states may cause validation errors when the future comes.
+Since entity states are validated upon each state change, and historical events can be replayed, avoid declaring parts of those domain objects to be in future.
+Commands, on the other hand, are not replayed or stored automatically.
+Thus, It is safe to use `FUTURE` in Commands.

 ### Distinct collections